soi-20/brains/_pages/quotes.md

 # Life

-I like wild animals because they hunt, they fight, no matter what, they find a way to predate and survive.
+I admire wild animals because they hunt, they fight, no matter what, they find a way to predate and survive.

 人類文明就是建立在恐懼之後的嚮往。

+Whenever people say "X is too old for you", it mean they lost their dream and want you to give up yours too.
+The people that want to make changes in their own lives but are too scared to do anything that are the biggest haters.
+Second biggest group is just insecure people. - **Allen Lee**

+---

+"The first thing an animal is taught is how to find food and water.
+I don't get how having this knowledge and skills makes us primitive, yet not knowing any of it somehow makes us civilized" - **Kimi Werner**

 ---